kbengine/kbengine/kbe/src/lib/python/Doc/library/ossaudiodev.rst

    data written is always equal to the amount of data supplied.

 .. versionchanged:: 3.2
-   Audio device objects also support the context manager protocol, i.e. they can be used in a :keyword:`with` statement.
+   Audio device objects also support the context management protocol, i.e. they can be used in a :keyword:`with` statement.